unicornist/unicornist/README.md

-**✨ Obsessed with:** Product Design, Entrepreneurship, Leadership, AI, Decentralization
+**✨ Obsessed with:** Product Design, Entrepreneurship, Leadership, Scientific Approach, AI, Decentralization

 **💉 Addicted to:** Learning everything, Screens, Building

-**💪 Exceptional at:** Asking challenging questions, Finding edge cases and flaws, Mentoring and Teaching
+**💪 Exceptional at:** Asking challenging questions, Finding edge cases and flaws, Ideating and finding solutions, Mentoring and Teaching

 **🧙‍♂️ Superpower:** Seeing the bigger picture and the tiniest details at the same time